 Salmon with Onion & Mayo

 Sliced white onions and mayonnaise topped the thin piece of salmon.
-The salmon fresh with a mild salty flavor.
+The salmon was fresh with a mild salty flavor.
 Exactly how it should taste.

 Shrimp with Green Onion & Chili Oil